You are here

 A curriculum integration project named “How Did you Come to be Here?”
 Included Campus Forums and an extensive website.
 The interactive performance Land of Plenty was presented.

 In May 2013 the Shades of Africa Concert Series was presented.

 In May 2013, UMD created a cabinet-level leadership position, Faculty Fellow for Intercultural Initiatives, to facilitate campus climate initiatives for faculty, staff, administration, and students.
-The Fellow also served as co-chair for the Campus Change Team.
+The Fellow also served as co-chair of the Campus Change Team.

 In January 2012, an American Indian Program Unit Change Team (UCT) was formed